-I am deeply distressed when I hear Christians use the phrase “Culture War.”
-The phrase suggests that anyone who disagrees with a Christ-followers viewpoint can be treated as an enemy combatant: a person to be opposed, conquered, and vanquished by any means deemed necessary.
+I am deeply distressed when I hear Christians say “Culture War.”
+The term suggests that anyone who disagrees with a Christ-follower’s viewpoint is an enemy combatant: a person to be opposed, conquered, and defeated by any necessary means.
 This position is absurd, and nothing could be further from the central truth of the gospel.

 The term Culture War was popularized in the 1990s by James Davison Hunter in his book Culture Wars: The Struggle To Control The Family, Art, Education, Law, And Politics In America.
 Amazon describes the book as “a riveting account of how Christian fundamentalists, Orthodox Jews, and conservative Catholics have joined forces in a battle against their progressive counterparts for control of American secular culture.”

 The Culture War between secular society and Christianity in the 1990s.